Looking for...Maps and Aerial Photography

 - Make sure to look in ALL the places your map might be.
 Call numbers repeat in a number of areas.
 You may also see 'Filing Indicators' on call numbers you find in the catalog.
 Currently used filing indicators are:

-(vf) (sci vf) Folded maps kept in filing cabinets in the lower area of the Document Center. (sci vf) is no longer in use, but maps with this designation are still all filed with (vf). (over) Oversized maps kept on top of the International Topographic Map cases (mini) Small, page-sized maps stored in wooden cabinets near the scanning room. (tub) Mostly map sets, stored in large metal tubs in the lower area along with (vf). (hist) (hist over) and (hist mini) Are older materials that are kept in storage, also known as "Map Secure."
+(vf) (sci vf) Folded maps kept in filing cabinets in the lower area of the West Wing. (sci vf) is no longer in use, but maps with this designation are still all filed with (vf). (over) Oversized maps kept on top of the International Topographic Map cases (mini) Small, page-sized maps stored in wooden cabinets near the globes and general maps. (tub) Mostly map sets, stored in large metal tubs in the lower area along with (vf). (hist) (hist over) and (hist mini) Are older materials that are kept in storage, also known as "Map Secure."
 Please ask for assistance if you would like to examine these materials.

 Only folded maps circulate.
 These may be checked out for one week to students and two weeks to faculty and graduate students.
 Here are detailed circulation policies.